niklas-w/Molecular-systematics-course/Tutorials/6.DivergenceTime/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/6.DivergenceTime/Beast5.png" alt="Beast5" width="800"></p>

 Now on the bottom of the *priors* list you have the possibility of creating new ones by clicking on **Add Prior**.
 One of the important informations that we want to include in a **Time Calibration Phylogeny** is the *Time* dimension.
 We will add this ***Prior*** using this button.
 The calibration points that we will be using for this exercize are extracted from Niklas' paper on the timing of butterflies.
-We will add time constraints on the age of **the most common ancester** of a clade.
+We will add time constraints on the age of the **most recent common ancester** of a clade.
 The constraints that we will be using now are the ones in the next table:

 | Constraint # | Clade | min Age | max Age |